 The six-hour internship consists of a minimum of 250 hours of approved health information technology work experience to be completed during the summer.
 The internship also requires a research paper, which will be evaluated as your comprehensive assessment of program learning outcomes.
 The integration of work experience with academic research is designed to provide a structured format for you to reflect on your work experience and relate it to content and theory learned across the program.

-In the concurrent degree program, select College of Pharmacy courses can be used to satisfy up to 12 credit hours of MHIT elective requirements.
+In the concurrent degree program, certain University of South Carolina College of Pharmacy courses can be used to satisfy up to 12 credit hours of MHIT elective requirements.
 Six of the credit hours can come from the following required PHMY courses and will apply for the Health Electives MHIT elective credit:

 - PHMY 850 Health Care Systems and Management (4 credit hours)